zimbatm/publicsuffix.js/README.txt

 Ideas for later (or if you want to help)
 ---------------

-Changing the list to a reverse hash tree could be more space efficient.
+* Changing the list to a reverse hash tree could be more space efficient.
 Lookup would maybe also be faster, but there is not efficiency problem for me.
 A hash tree like {uk: {co: ...

+* Provide a mean to update the list at runtime.
+It's hard to do that in the browser though.